binkley/oracle-plsql-unit-testing/README.md

 Failed assertions show the line of code which failed.
 Errored tests print a backtrace (`DBMS_UTILITY.format_error_backtrace()`).
-At the end a summary is printed in the style of maven tests.
+At the end a summary is printed in the style of Java Maven tests (you should customize to fit your preferences).

 Unit tests should have no dependencies on each other, nor any implicit ordering.
 They may be run in any order.